3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 What is Boot Loader Repair Process

-Boot sector; a small section there at the start of a hard drive that is created when we format a device.
+Boot sector: a small section at the start of a hard drive created when we format a device.
 It carries some code and data which helps BIOS hand off control of the startup process to the widows.
-Moreover, it also hosts MBR i.e. Master Boot Record; it carries disk signature, a partition table for the disk, a small code known as the master boot code.
+Moreover, it also hosts MBR i.e. Master Boot Record; it carries the disk signature, a partition table for the disk, and a small code known as the master boot code.

-When a system starts, the initial power-on routine is handled by BIOS.
+When a system starts, BIOS handles the initial power-on routine.
 It then loads it to the system’s RAM and hands it off to it.
-It then scans the partition table, determines active partition, loads a copy of the boot sector into the system’s RAM, hands it off to that code.
-It is this bootstrapping process that allows the initials bit of the Windows code to get started with the loading.
+It then scans the partition table, determines the active partition, loads a copy of the boot sector into the system’s RAM, and hands it off to that code.
+This bootstrapping process allows the initial bit of the Windows code to get started with the loading.

-It can experience the same kinds of problems as any other part of the hard drive like missing files, corrupted files, and even physical damage.
-When this process fails, it shall happen after users see the BIOS information but before windows begin to load in real.
+It can experience the same problems as any other part of the hard drive like missing files, corrupted files, and even physical damage.
+When this process fails, it shall happen after users see the BIOS information but before Windows begins to load in real.
 You shall see the following error messages:

 • Error loading operating system